martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ![Usage by log](log-analytics-query08.png "Log count per account")

 Nothing special here.
-All top 10 instances log evenly distributed so we can consider this normal behaviour.
+All top 10 instances log evenly distributed so we can consider this normal behavior.

+### What about the `AppTraces`?

 The `AppTraces` can be interesting to look at next.